pKr-1001/my-vite-app/README.md

 ## Features

-As of right now, - Add option to the database
+As of right now, - Add option to the database <br>
-                 - Random image from API
+                 - Random image from API <br>
                  - Specific breed image from API

 ## Installation